shanghongxie/OWMKL/README.md

   + 1. **Department of Biostatistics, Mailman School of Public Health, Columbia University, New York**
   + 2. **Division of Biostatistics, Department of Population Health, New York University, New York**
     3.
 - Manuscript: Xie S, Tarpey T, Petkova E and Ogden RT (2021).
-[Multiple Domain and Multiple Kernel Outcome-Weighted Learning for Estimating Individualized Treatment Regimes.](https://github.com/shanghongxie/INL) Annals of Applied Statistics 31(4), 1375-1383.
+[Multiple Domain and Multiple Kernel Outcome-Weighted Learning for Estimating Individualized Treatment Regimes.](https://github.com/shanghongxie/INL) Jounral of Computational and Graphical Statistics 31(4), 1375-1383.

 ## Setup Requirements
 - Matlab